Stroman helps Blue Jays beat Orioles for eighth time in nine games

 The Orioles scored one run on three hits in the first inning.
 Tim Beckham singled and took third when Jonathan Schoop singled but was thrown out trying for a double by left fielder Teoscar Hernandez.
 Adam Jones hit an RBI single.

-Solarte scored when Aledmys Diaz grounded into a double play and Maile hit an RBI single.
+Solarte scored when Aledmys Diaz grounded into a double play, and Maile hit an RBI single to drive in Grichuk.

 The Blue Jays added a run in the fifth on a double by Hernandez, who took third on a flyout and scored on a balk by Cobb.